leizhiyuan/rocketmq-mcp/README.md

-1.you can run with  `mvn spring-boot:run`
+1. you can run with  `mvn spring-boot:run`

 2. if you want to test it ,you can